arrister1/MyNotes/README.md

 # 📝 MyNotes – Note-Taking App

 MyNotes is a simple Android note-taking application that allows users to manage personal notes with offline support.
-Built as an individual project during Synrgy Academy Batch 7, this app demonstrates basic CRUD functionality with MVVM architecture and ROOM database.
+Built as an individual project during Synrgy Academy, this app demonstrates basic CRUD functionality with MVVM architecture and ROOM database.

 ---